trombone-techniques

 Intermediate players should start exploring more advanced techniques to enhance versatility and control.
 Some important areas to focus on include:

 Incorporate these techniques into your daily practice to build confidence and musical depth.
 Choose one technique per week to focus on intensely.
+Rotate through them so that over a couple of months you cover all areas.

 Focus on Sight-Reading and Ear Training